DavidWild02/Wanze/README.md

 ```
 chmod +x Wanze.py
 ```
-the you can execute it with:
+then you can execute it with:
 ```
 ./Wanze.py
 ```